Muzatheking12/PoseidonQ/Readme.md

 <li>Choose ML model or Descriptor/FP of choice to build model (Automatic Internal Validation(R2/RMSE & Accuracy, Sensitivity, Specificity and MCC))</li>
 <li>Convert QSAR model to WebApp (Automatic External Validation(if Value/Bioactivity Column exists), Multiple SMILES Screening and Single SMILES input) </li>
 <li>Upload the App Folder Files in GitHub Repository , and link to Streamlit to launch your own QSAR app</li>
+<li>The Streamlit Python Version Must Be Set To 3.11 in the Advanced Settings</li>

 # GUI Preview